mhweiner/domio-test/README.md

 ## Areas for improvement

-Obviously having only 3 or so hours means I couldn't do everything I would if this were going to actual production.
-Here are just a few of the low hanging fruit:
+Obviously being limited to only 3 hours or so means I couldn't do everything I would do if this were going to actual production.
+Here are just a few of the areas for improvement:

 ### Testing